sas41/SourceEngineTranslationHelper/README.md

 # SETH
 <img src="https://github.com/sas41/SourceEngineTranslationHelper/blob/master/icon/SETH%20Logo.png?raw=true" width="256">
-SETH is localization tool for Source Engine Games.
+SETH is a localization tool for Source Engine Games.

 Currently it exports and Imports JSON Files and can export as .txt files compatible with the Source Engine Localisation Format.